![]() Photo by Khachik Simonian on Unsplash

 KEEP IT SIMPLE

-In everyday, spoken English, just learn how to use "near".
+In every day, spoken English, just learn how to use "near".

 Don't spend a lot of time trying to understand these three words for normal, everyday conversation.